 Most of the basin is sparsely populated, with much of the land forested and brush land.
 The Project is in a largely rural, forested area that is dependent on forestry, some agriculture, wood products, and tourism.
 Historically, the river has been developed for water power for sawmills, paper mills, tanneries, and other industry.

-In the Raquette River headwaters, the Carry Falls development, located at river mile (RM) 68 impounds 877 square miles (sq. mi.) of upstream drainage.
-This development’s seasonal storage pond is the largest on the Raquette River (RM 76 to 68) and is used to store and regulate the majority of this upstream flow to the downstream MRRP & LRRP developments.
-Flows below the MRRP’s most downstream project (Sugar Island) travel an additional ten miles before reaching the most upstream development in the LRRP (Norwood).
+In the Raquette River headwaters, the Carry Falls development (part of the Upper Raquette River Project, LIHI #14A), located at river mile (RM) 68 impounds 877 square miles (sq. mi.) of upstream drainage.
+This development’s seasonal storage pond is the largest on the Raquette River (RM 76 to 68) and is used to store and regulate the majority of this upstream flow to the downstream Middle Raquette River Project (LIHI #14B) and Lower Raquette River Project developments.
+Flows below the Middle Raquette River Project’s most downstream project (Sugar Island) travel an additional ten miles before reaching the most upstream development in the LRRP (Norwood).

 Four other FERC projects are located within this ten mile stretch of the Raquette River.
 They include the Potsdam Project (FERC-2869) (RM 35), owned by the Village of Potsdam, Sissonville Limited Partnership’s (SLP) Sissonville Project (FERC-9260) (RM 33) and EBH’s Hewittville (FERC-2499) (RM 32) and Unionville (FERC-2498) (RM 31) Projects, acquired in March of 2007.
 All of these projects have individual dams/spillways that receive inflow from the MRRP for power production.
 Project outflows are passed through each project and eventually become inflow for the LRRP.

-EBH’s Yaleville Project (P-9222) (RM 25) is also located on the Raquette River within the LRRP’s boundary, downstream of the Norwood development and upstream of the East Norfolk development.
+EBH’s Yaleville Project (P-9222) (RM 25) is also located on the Raquette River downstream of the Norwood development and upstream of the East Norfolk development.

-The LRRP is located on the Raquette River in St. Lawrence County, NY about ten miles below the MRRP.
 The Project consists of four developments, Norwood, East Norfolk, Norfolk and Raymondville, as shown in Table 1.
 Each development has a dam, reservoir, and powerhouse.
-From 2002 to about 2007, the LRRP was operated as described in the Raquette River Project Offer of Settlement (RRPSO), submitted to FERC on April 22, 1998 and incorporated into the 2002 FERC license.
+From 2002 to about 2007, the LRRP was operated as described in the Raquette River Project Offer of Settlement submitted to FERC on April 22, 1998 and incorporated into the 2002 FERC license.

 On June 30, 2006, EBH filed an application with the New York State Department of Environmental Conservation (NYSDEC) for a Water Quality Certificate (WQC) for proposed turbine upgrades.
 The NYSDEC issued its WQC on October 13, 2006.
 The WQC conditions required: